mlr3mbo: Bayesian Optimization in R: Benchmarks

 \paragraph{Results}

-The performance on numeric instances is shown in Figure~\ref{fig:performance-pure-numeric-mean-meta-score}. \texttt{mlr3mbo} outperforms \texttt{Ax}, \texttt{HEBO} and both \texttt{SMAC} variants from the start.
+The performance on numeric instances is shown in Figure~\ref{fig:performance-pure-numeric-mean-meta-score}. \texttt{mlr3mbo} achieves the highest mean RSNS among \texttt{Ax}, \texttt{HEBO}, and both \texttt{SMAC} variants from the start, although the rank-based comparison in Figure~\ref{fig:performance-pure-numeric-critical-difference} indicates parity rather than significant superiority over the strongest baselines.
 Both \texttt{SMAC3} facades use a larger initial design budget than the other frameworks and start model-based optimization later. \texttt{SMAC4BB} quickly catches up after 50\% of the evaluation budget has been spent.
 We expected \texttt{SMAC4HPO} to perform worse on the numeric instances because its random forest SM is not tailored to purely numeric search spaces. \texttt{Ax}, \texttt{HEBO}, and \texttt{mlr3mbo} exhibit strong anytime performance on almost all instances because they already perform well with a small initial design (Figure S1).
 Figure~\ref{fig:performance-pure-numeric-critical-difference} shows the critical difference diagram of the average ranks of the final performance across all instances.
 Lower ranks correspond to better performance, and frameworks connected by a horizontal bar do not differ significantly according to the Nemenyi post-hoc test at $\alpha = 0.05$.
-The diagram indicates that \texttt{mlr3mbo} performs at a comparable level to \texttt{Ax}, \texttt{HEBO}, and \texttt{SMAC4BB} (no significant differences), while \texttt{SMAC4HPO} and \texttt{Optuna} achieve a significantly lower average rank than mlr3mbo.
+The diagram indicates that \texttt{mlr3mbo} performs at a comparable level to \texttt{Ax}, \texttt{HEBO}, and \texttt{SMAC4BB} (no significant differences), while \texttt{SMAC4HPO} and \texttt{Optuna} achieve a significantly higher average rank than \texttt{mlr3mbo}.